 Pantry volunteers deliver groceries regularly each week to persons in need who have a documented physical or cognitive disability.
 Home-delivery clients receive the same benefits as those who attend Pantry distributions, including registration for the federal assistance program SNAP.
 Currently, home deliveries are provided to residents of Mount Kisco and Bedford Hills.

-Partnering with the Food Bank for Westchester and Cornell Cooperative Extension, the Pantry offers regular, on-site lectures and demonstrations designed to support client health and well-being.
+Partnering with Feeding Westchester (food bank) and Cornell Cooperative Extension, the Pantry offers regular, on-site lectures and demonstrations designed to support client health and well-being.
 Presentation topics include nutrition, meal planning, food budgeting and safe food handling.
 Food preparation demonstrations include recipes that make use of the current Pantry food offerings and encourage healthier eating choices.

 In partnership with Northern Westchester Hospital's Community Health, Education & Outreach Program (CHOP), the Pantry offers free, on-site cholesterol, blood-sugar and blood-pressure screenings, all of which reduce the risk of chronic diseases.